 To help, we’re highlighting some of the most novel and noteworthy events industry reopening updates throughout the country (and the globe) — along with tips from our blog.
-The report will be updated again on Sept.
-15.
+The monthly report will be updated again on Feb.
+10.

 This report is provided for general information only and is not medical, legal, or professional advice.
 Consult your specific state and local government sources for the most up-to-date guidance to ensure compliance with all applicable laws, regulations, and orders before hosting in-person events.

 Managing COVID-19 event restrictions

 Here’s how venues and creators in the events industry are safely operating their businesses.

 - All guests, staff and volunteers inside the Seattle Night Market must be fully vaccinated, or provide proof of a negative COVID-19 test that was taken within 72 hours of attending.
 Masks are required at all times when not eating or drinking, and food and beverage must be consumed outdoors.
 There will be expanded open space to accommodate social distancing.
 Plus, hand sanitizer stations will be placed throughout the event site, and there will be capacity controls with ticket session models to help prevent overcrowding.

 - The Full Moon Sound Bath event in Rochester, N.Y., is making things flexible for patrons who get sick: “Tickets transferable in the event of illness or exposure to anyone who has fallen ill,” the organizers note.
 Plus, for those who do attend, masks will be required.

 - At an upcoming Art Deco Walking Tour by the Miami Design Preservation League, all patrons will be required to wear a facial covering; masks will be for sale at the gift shop.
 Those who attend the tour will be provided with a sanitized wireless receiver and headphones, which will help them hear what the tour guide is saying while remaining socially distant.

 Regional events industry regulations